You are here:

 The DfE has published guidance on changes to school teachers’ and leaders’ pay.
 It recommends following a three-stage process when setting pay for new appointments to leadership posts.

-We look at this three-stage process in more detail below.
+We look at this process in more detail below.
 The 3 stages are:

 - Defining the role and determining the headteacher group

 - Deciding the starting salary and individual pay range

 Stage 1: defining the role and determining the headteacher group

 Page 31 of the DfE’s guidance explains that this stage is to be used to define the job and identify the broad pay range for the role.